Day-ahead market coupling

 The market coupling process aims at maximizing the energy flow from the low price area to the high price area by taking into account the available cross-border capacity.
-Consequently, price levels among the individual market areas converge.
+Consequently, price levels among individual market areas converge.

 A Market coupling process model

 The introduction of market coupling did not change the capacity allocation method.
 For the given cross-borders the adjacent TSOs calculate the ATC and the smaller value takes effect in connection with the result and publishing.
 The involved TSOs (CEPS, SEPS and MAVIR and TEL) are responsible for the cross-border capacity allocation as well.
-Although the handling of capacity is a modified TSO Management Function task which held by SEPS.
+However, the handling of capacity is a modified TSO Management Function task which is held by SEPS.

 The reception of the market participant orders remains the task of the Power Exchanges.
 This data, in anonymized form, is forwarded to the PMB (Price Matcher and Broker).
 To trade in the 4M MC region it is not necessary to register in all market areas.
 It is sufficient to register only on the local market.
-The Price Matcher and Broker, which assures the operation of Market Coupling, is based on EUPHEMIA algorithm used in the Multi-Regional Coupling (MRC) region as well. mTMF (modified TSO Management Function) provides the available capacity for the PMB, moreover with the help of these aggregated data runs the order matching.
+The Price Matcher and Broker, which assures the operation of Market Coupling, is based on the EUPHEMIA algorithm used in the Multi-Regional Coupling (MRC) region as well. mTMF (modified TSO Management Function) provides the available capacity for the PMB, and with the help of aggregated data runs the order matching process.
 This process is also known as the implicit auction regarding the capacities and orders.
 Sending the cross-border schedules in the relevant TSO system is now the responsibility of shippers – in the interim solution this is also a TSO task - as the transmission of electricity between the coupled markets.
 The parties agreed to implement a solution similar to the solution in MRC while adapting it to the 4M MC circumstances (e.g. in case of PXs adaptation to gate closure time (GCT) at 11).
 Furthermore, they decided to have same roles and responsibilities, where feasible and rational, stemming from CZ-SK-HU MC arrangement (e.g. centralized TSO system and TSO shipping).

 Our most important purpose is to have the market coupled and to assure adequate time for successful execution.
-If the market coupling process cannot be executed in the due time, fallback processes will be used for the decoupling.
+If the market coupling process cannot be executed in due time, fallback processes will be used for the decoupling.
 The fallback steps are the following:

 In case of decoupling the capacities are allocated via explicit capacity auction (shadow auction) after the decoupling is announced. ČEPS and MAVIR are shadow auction organizers in CZ-SK-HU-RO MC. ČEPS organises for CZ – SK border in the DAMAS ENERGY system while MAVIR organises for SK – HU & HU – RO borders in the MAVIR KAPAR system.